idandavid1/sprint-4/README.md

 The app uses webSockets to update the board in real-time.
 The API calls to the backend are done with the REST API method.

-We have used many thirs side libraries for many goals like google-login, lodash, D&D and more.
+We have used many third party libraries for many goals like google-login, lodash, D&D and more.
 The layout and pixel-perfect were made with Sass (functions, mixins, variables).

 ## Getting started